ElinaFF/PICO/ml.md

 * Set Covering Machine (SCM)
 * Random Set Covering Machine (RandomSCM)

+For some computers on Windows there is an error that occurs when trying to run the SCM or the RandomSCM (issue https://github.com/ElinaFF/MeDIC/issues/134).
+The cause is still unknown.
+{: .note title="Warning"}

 The first classifier implement a regular **decision tree**.
 To make a prediction, the data is the input of the root node.
 The root node, as the others, has a threshold for one feature : for example cholesterol ≥ 2.
 If the value validate the threshold, it goes to the right node, otherwise it goes to the left, until it reach a leaf.
 The leaf assigns a class to the sample.